gabriellim/Minecraft-Plugins/README.md

 [**MoreMilk**](https://github.com/gabriellim/Minecraft-Plugins/tree/master/MoreMilk) | Published: [Yes](http://dev.bukkit.org/bukkit-plugins/moremilk/)

 * Allows players to gather milk from 6 more animals: chicken, horse, ocelot, pig, sheep and wolf.
+All you need is an empty bucket!